Khallice: Biography

 Khallice started in Brasília, Distrito Federal in 1994 as a cover band (playing Rush, Pink Floyd, Led Zeppelin and Deep Purple), but very soon the musicians began to create their own music.
 The band released two demos.
 The first demo of the band was done in their native Portuguese.
 Then they recorded the song Madman Lullaby, an English version of Balada do Louco (a hit of the Brazilian band Os Mutantes from the 1970s) for a Tribute CD to former Mutantes member, Arnaldo Baptista.

 The second demo Prophecy "was received very well by the local fans, fanzines and professional magazines from all over Brazil" In June 1999 Alírio Netto, who played the part of Jesus in the Brazilian and Mexican casts of Jesus Christ Superstar joined the band as a lead vocalist.
 He replaced Mario Linhares who had left the band.
 But due to his occupation in the rock opera he could really start his work with Khallice only at the end of 2001.
 Finally Khallice established stable line-up and finished writing the stuff for their first album, The Journey.

 The band's line-up at that time consisted of Marcelo Barbosa (guitars), Alírio Netto (vocals), Michel Marciano (bass), César Zolhof (drums), Bruno Wambier (keyboards).
 The Journey was recorded in November 2001 – August 2002 in Zen Studio, Brasília and included new tunes and rebuilt versions of songs written since the beginning of the band.
 All the songs were created by Marcelo Barbosa and Bruno Wambier.
 There were some progressive metal songs like Spiritual Jewel with some links and allusions to Dream Theater and classical progressive bands of the 1970s like Yes and metal hit songs like Vampire, Wrong Words, Thunderstorm and the title track The Journey.
 According to Thiago Sarkis, Whiplash.net observer, "The Journey play the same part in Brazil like Images and Words of Dream Theater is for prog metal worldwide".
 According to the review in Poppycorn.com Webzine: "The album includes 9 compositions with much virtuosity, a lot of guitar and keyboards solos and everything that the prog metal style offers".

 To the national release of The Journey Khallice played a concert with one of the most important rock bands in Brazil, Dr. Sin.
 With The Journey set-list Khallice played at big musical festivals like Porão do Rock and Brasília Music Festival (BMF), sharing the stage with artists such as Alanis Morissette and Simply Red.

-In mid-2005 the band is chosen by public vote to participate in the BMU Festival (Brazil Metal Union) conducted at Directv Music Hall in Sao Paulo.
+In mid-2005 the band is chosen by public vote to participate in the BMU Festival (Brazil Metal Union) conducted at Directv Music Hall in São Paulo.
 Part of this gig was recording a video, the line up is Alírio Netto (vocals), Marcelo Barbosa (guitar),Michel Marciano (bass), Renato Gomes (keyboards) and Maurício Barbosa (drums).